 Some bettors set a profit target (e.g., win $100 per game) and adjust their bet size based on the odds to hit that target.
 Betting a favorite at -200 requires a $200 bet to win $100.
 Betting an underdog at +150 requires a $67 bet.

 This model bets more on favorites and less on underdogs, which is backwards.
-Favorites are typically more efficiently priced, so betting more on them reduces your edge.
+Favorites are typically more efficiently priced, so you end up with your largest risk amounts on plays where the books are most accurate.
+Trying to win $100 on a -500 favorite means risking $500.
+One bad loss wipes out five wins.

 Most modern professional bettors use some version of percentage-of-bankroll betting, whether flat or variable.
 The key principles: